joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 ## Enter Kafka

-In an Event Driven system, a command handler would handle a command (e.g. create-author) and if validation passes it would then issue a author-created event.
+In an Event Driven system, a command handler would handle a command (e.g. create-author) and if validation passes it would then issue a `author-created` event.
 The author-created event would then be published so that subscribers can consume it.

-So, in the next step we are going to
+So, in the next step, after we get Kafka running, we are going to:
 1. Create the author-created event (without validating the command because we're living dangerously)
-2. Publish the event into the author-created Kafka topic
+2. Produce the event into the author-created Kafka topic
 3. Consume it back in the service (so we can then persist it later on in MongoDB)

 ### Setting up Kafka